venkatavamsi01/CNN_VGG19_EfficientNet_Distraction_Detection/README.md

 The project uses a dataset from the State Farm Distracted Driver Detection Challenge on Kaggle.
 The dataset includes around 22,000 images, with a training set of around 17,000 images and a test set of around 5,000 images.
 Each image is labeled with one of 10 different types of distractions, such as texting, talking on the phone, or reaching behind.

-## Related Work

-In the related work section, we discuss the paper "Distracted Driver Recognizer with Simple and Efficient Convolutional Neural Network for Real-time System" by Duy-Linh Nguyen, Muhamad Dwisnanto Putro, and Kang-Hyun Jo.
-The paper explores a distracted driver recognition system based on an efficient Convolutional Neural Network (CNN).

 ## Methodology

 The project's methodology involves data collection, data pre-processing, and model training.
 Data augmentation techniques are used to increase the diversity of the training data.
 The models include a custom CNN, VGG19, and EfficientNetB3.
 Transfer learning is applied using pre-trained models.